 You are spoilt for choice for beaches in the Maldives, and whilst it is highly recommended that you visit more than one in your time on the islands, there is more to this tropical paradise than sand!
 Some of the sights you may want to see include:

-You will have a lot to do when volunteering in the Maldives, so just remember to take it easy in the heat!
+You will have a lot to do on our Maldives conservation projects, so just remember to take it easy in the heat!